aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to XLSX or Online App" h2="Export OTT to XLSX via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to XLSX conversion is a useful feature for C++ applications.
+OTT is a file format used for storing documents, while XLSX is a file format used for storing spreadsheets.
+By converting OTT to XLSX, users can store their documents in a more organized and efficient manner.

- You can include OTT to XLSX conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>How Aspose.Total Helps for OTT to XLSX Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert OTT to XLSX.
+Aspose.Words for C++ can be used to export OTT to HTML, and Aspose.Cells for C++ can be used to convert HTML to XLSX.
+Both APIs come under the Aspose.Total for C++ package, making it easy to include OTT to XLSX conversion feature within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}